-I affectionately refer to this as “The Triple-Double incident”, because it’s just so ridiculous.
-It hit his bat THREE times and just sort of rolled off the end.
+I affectionately refer to this as “The Triple-Double Incident” because it’s just so ridiculous.
+The ball hit his bat THREE times and just sort of rolled off the end.
 Only Hunter Pence could ever accomplish such a feat.
-Either way, it broke the game open, and we were treated to one of the more dramatic final outs of a decisive postseason game, as the rain began to fall in San Francisco, and the Giants advanced to the World Series.
+It broke the game open, and we were treated to one of the most dramatic final outs of a decisive postseason game.
+As the rain began to fall in San Francisco, the Giants advanced to the World Series.

-Much like in 2010, the World Series was not much more than a footnote for the cardiac kids in San Fran.
-The Tigers didn’t stand much of a chance against the Giants pitching staff, and the mighty bats of Miguel Cabrera and Prince Fielder were silent, managing to scape just 6 runs across the plate over a four game sweep.
+Much like in 2010, the World Series was not much more than a footnote for the Cardiac Kids in San Fran.
+The Tigers didn’t stand much of a chance against the Giants pitching staff, so the mighty bats of Miguel Cabrera and Prince Fielder were silent, managing to scrape just six runs across the plate over a four-game sweep.
 The Giants had taken both their postseason series to the final game, and needed just the minimum to bring home their second title in three years. https://youtu.be/Zjtoh8hlZEU Do you believe yet?

-Although it was a tightly contested series, the Giants ultimately took down the Nats in four games, and would move on for a rematch of the 2012 NLCS with the St. Louis Cardinals.
-The Giants came prepared this time, and managed to force the Cardinals backs to the wall early, putting them in position to take the series in Game 5.
+Though it was a tightly contested series, the Giants ultimately took down the Nats in four games and moved on for a rematch of the 2012 NLCS with the St. Louis Cardinals.
+The Giants came prepared this time and managed to force the Cardinals’ backs to the wall early, putting them in position to take the series in game five.
 The game was tied in the bottom of the ninth, when Michael Wacha came in to try and force the game to extra innings (a decision many questioned after the fact, with fireballer Trevor Rosenthal sitting in the bullpen).
-He got into trouble early, allowing a single to Brandon Belt and a walk to Pablo Sandoval, when Travis Ishikawa came to the plate.
-The journeyman outfielder had mustered just 3 home runs all season, so he wasn’t viewed as a power threat, and with 1 out, Wacha felt better facing him than Sandoval.
+But he got into trouble early, allowing a single to Brandon Belt and a walk to Pablo Sandoval, which is when Travis Ishikawa came to the plate.
+The journeyman outfielder had mustered just three home runs all season, so he wasn’t viewed as a power threat—and with one out, Wacha felt better facing him than Sandoval.
 Oops.

 Alex Gordon was 90 feet from taking it all away, yet he was held at third.
-The unflappable Bumgarner composed himself, and stared down Salvador Perez to try and lock up the win.
-He did…because, of course he did.
+The unflappable Bumgarner composed himself and stared down Salvador Perez to try and lock up the win.
+He did…because of course he did.
 And the Giants celebrated.
-Again.

-… Dynasty.
+Dynasty.
 Even Year Magic.
-Call it what you want, but regardless, it’s.. historic.
+Call it what you want: it’s…historic.